dseclub/MDSE/CloudComputing/aws/AwsCert/SecurityIAM.md

 - Can create and customise your own password rotation policies

 ## WAF
+- Web Application Firewall (WAF) A web application firewall is used to defend an application that may contain vulnerabilities from exploitation.
 - AWS WAF is a web application firewall that helps protect your web applications or APIs against common web exploits that may affect availability, compromise security, or consume excessive resources.
 - Using AWS WAF to Control Access to Your Content
+- WAF Rules Logic that will dictate what type of requests to allow or block